Newsteinwell/microgradient/README.md

-## here is a repo to reproduce the *micrograd* of Andrej Karpathy's github, which is basically the mini version of autograd in pytorch.
+## Here is a repo to reproduce the *micrograd* of Andrej Karpathy's github, which is basically the mini version of autograd in pytorch.

 ### some key notes: